zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

 .. warning::
-   Don't hardcode any confidential information in the task code.
+   Do not hardcode any confidential information in the task code.
    ``InlineImport`` can leak it.
    Please use :doc:`Orquestra Secrets <../tutorials/secrets>` instead.